 For starters, the world is quickly running out of non-renewable resources such as petrol and coal.
 But even so, fossil fuels are not a clean source of energy, meaning that pollutant emissions end up in the atmosphere when they are burned – hello, global warming.

-In a perfect world, we would all switch over to natural energy sources like wind or solar, but that’s not realistic just yet, and in the meantime, there are actually simple ways that you can help at home.
-Here’s how:
+In a perfect world, we would all switch over to natural energy sources like wind or solar, but that’s not realistic just yet.
+In the meantime, there are actually some simple ways that you can help at home:

 - Turn light switches off in rooms when you aren’t using them